DestroyedClone/RiskOfBulletstorm/README.md

 # Curse
 [unimplemented] Picking up RiskOfBulletstorm items that defy Kaliber adds +0.25 curse.
 Each subsequent stack of a single item will add +0.1.
 Curse increases the chance of an enemy becoming Jammed.
+At 10 Curse (configurable), the Lord of the Jammed will spawn.
+Currently spawns an invincible BrotherGlass that's invulnerable.'

 # Elites
 Kaliber's Wrath - Jammed {0}